Featured in...

 This isn’t a full fact find.
 MoneyNerd doesn’t give advice.
 We work with The Debt Advice Service who provide information about your options.

-Should you ignore mail from PO Box 140 Normanton?
+Should you ignore a letter from them?

 Long story short, no.